Department of Homeland Security.

 Enrollment into the TSA Pre✓TM Application Program, and use of the associated KTN, does not guarantee that an individual always will receive expedited screening at airport security checkpoints.
 The Program retains a component of randomness to maintain the element of unpredictability for security purposes.
 Accordingly, persons who have been enrolled in the TSA Pre✓TM Application Program may be randomly selected for standard physical screening on occasion.
 In addition, although the number of TSA Pre✓TM lanes at U.S. airports is increasing, TSA Pre✓TM is not yet available for all airports, all airlines or all flights.

 DHS Information Sharing.
-Consistent with DHS's information-sharing mission, TSA may share information stored in the DHS/TSA-021 TSA Pre✓TM Application Program system of records with other DHS components that have a need to know the information to carry out their national security, law enforcement, immigration, intelligence, or other homeland security functions.
+Consistent with DHS's information-sharing mission, TSA may share information stored in the DHS/TSA-021 TSA Pre✓TM Application Program system of records with other DHS components Start Printed Page 55276that have a need to know the information to carry out their national security, law enforcement, immigration, intelligence, or other homeland security functions.
 In addition, TSA may share information with appropriate Federal, state, local, tribal, territorial, or foreign government agencies consistent with the routine uses set forth in this system of records notice.

 The Privacy Act embodies fair information practice principles in a statutory framework governing the means by which Federal Government agencies collect, maintain, use, and disseminate individuals' records.
 The Privacy Act applies to information that is maintained in a “system of records.”
 A “system of records” is a group of any records under the control of an agency from which information is retrieved by the name of an individual or by some identifying number, symbol, or other identifying particular assigned to the individual.
 In the Privacy Act, an individual is defined to encompass U.S. citizens and lawful permanent residents.
 As a matter of policy, DHS extends administrative Privacy Act protections to all individuals when systems of records maintain information on U.S. citizens, lawful permanent residents, and visitors.